Jay penned Jango’s story in his notepad. Jango sniffed smoke from the brass burner before concluding:

 “Did you deliver the letter to my nieces and nephews?”

 Michael released Jay’s tube and the river carried him away.
 Jay felt the water, clean and cool.
 Fish swam under him as he floated beneath bridges.
-Eventually he lost count of the bridges.
-The river became a timeless one, emptying into the infinite ocean.
+Eventually the river became a timeless one, emptying into the infinite ocean.